pandulapeter/beagle/README.md

 <summary>Intercepting network events</summary>
 <br/>

 Not bundling the network interceptor with the main library was mainly done to provide a pure Kotlin dependency that does not use the Android SDK, similarly to the logger solution described above.
-However, another reason was to provide the ability to choose between multiple implementations, in function of the project tech stack.
-At the moment Beagle can hook into two networking libraries to provide content for [NetworkLogListModule](https://github.com/pandulapeter/beagle/tree/master/internal-common/src/main/java/com/pandulapeter/beagle/modules/NetworkLogListModule.kt), but manually calling `Beagle.logNetworkEvent()` is always an option.
+At the moment Beagle can only hook into the OkHttp networking library to provide content for [NetworkLogListModule](https://github.com/pandulapeter/beagle/tree/master/internal-common/src/main/java/com/pandulapeter/beagle/modules/NetworkLogListModule.kt), but manually calling `Beagle.logNetworkEvent()` is always an option.

-#### OkHttp
 Add the following to the module where your networking logic is implemented:

 ```groovy